1996 Gangneung submarine infiltration incident: Evidence of activity inside South Korea

-Amidst the manhunt, at least two of the North Korean infiltrators spent a night playing video games at a nearby ski resort (Yongpyong Resort) according to their diaries and rolls of film left behind.
+Amidst the manhunt, at least two of the North Korean infiltrators spent a night playing video games at a nearby ski resort according to their diaries and rolls of film left behind.
 The resort is located about 18 miles away from where their submarine ran aground.
 Film rolls showed pictures taken of a variety of South Korean military installations around.
 The diary further tells of how the pair lived for two weeks in a shelter they dug in the side of a mountain before making the push north to the border.
 In all they claim to have travelled some 80 total miles during the manhunt.
-On their way north they stabbed to death three civilian hikers they encountered and in a separate encounter strangled a South Korean Army private who set out to collect firewood.
+On their way north they stabbed to death three civilian hikers who were out picking mushrooms when they stumbled upon the North Korean camp.
 The bodies of the hikers were discovered soon after.
-The private was believed to be a deserter until one of the North Koreans was found wearing his uniform.

 Responses

 South Korean officials from both the governing party and opposition party, as well as major newspapers criticized the military for failing to detect the submarine.